 Nova Credit has built technology to translate credit data from countries like Australia, Canada, India, Mexico, the UK and more into a U.S.-equivalent score that newcomers can elect to share with U.S. companies when they apply for credit products here.

 In the United States, a credit score is important for many services, including cell phone plans.
-If you have no credit or bad credit, there are ways that you can get a cell phone plan without undergoing a credit check.
+If you have no credit or bad credit, there are ways that you can get a cell phone plan without a credit check.

 More from Nova Credit: